danep93/mynewwebsite/content/posts/what-is-a-name.md

 Our graph hasn’t evened out at the end which means our model is relatively under-fitted.
 We’ll talk more about that later and what we can do to correct it.

-Let’s use common metrics and visualizations to determine how well our model performed.
-We create a data frame with all our info and make a few new ones.
+Let’s use a couple common metrics to determine how well our model performed.
+We create a DataFrame with all our columns and make a few new ones.
 Rounded_y_pred takes the sigmoid score and rounds to either 1 or 0 since our y_true values are either 1 or 0, and never in between.

-SIXTH IMAGE HERE
 {{< highlight go "linenos=table,linenostart=1" >}}
 f1_score = metrics.f1_score(eval_df['y_true'].values, eval_df['rounded_y_pred'].values)
 accuracy_score = metrics.accuracy_score(eval_df['y_true'].values, eval_df['rounded_y_pred'].values)